panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 What if you need to hide the element's content while keeping the space it occupies?
 The CSS style that hides the element content but keeps its space is `visibility: hidden`.

-Unfortunately, you can no longer can `v-show` directive because it applies only `display: none` style.
+Unfortunately, you cannot use `v-show` directive because it applies only `display: none` style.

 But a viable solution is to use `:class` binding, which is pretty flexible in Vue.
 When the object literal `{ className: boolValue }` is assigned to the `:class`, Vue would apply the `"className"` as a class to the element if `boolValue` is `true`.